On the Lavrentiev gap for convex, vectorial integral functionals: Proofs

 where $r>0$ is given by Lemma \ref{l.interiorpoint}.
 Combined with \eqref{eq:case1} we obtain the global bound

-for all $x\in D,\;y\in B_{\e_k}(x)$.
+for all $x\in\Omega,\;y\in B_{\e_k}(x)$.
 Inserting this estimate into \eqref{eq:w_k_estimate}, we infer that

-The first RHS function is integrable by Lemma \ref{l.interiorpoint}, so it suffices to show that for each $i\in\{1,\ldots,N\}$ the terms in the RHS sum are equi-integrable.
+The last RHS function is integrable by Lemma \ref{l.interiorpoint}, so it suffices to show that for each $i\in\{1,\ldots,N\}$ the sequences in the RHS sum are equi-integrable.
 By the change of variables $T_{k,i}^{-1}y=z$ and the scaling of the mollifier, we obtain that

-By the properties of approximate identities, the last function converges strongly in $L^1(\Omega)$ (and thus is equi-integrable) since $x\mapsto W(x,\D u(x))\in L^1(\R^d)$ due to the trivial extension by $0$ outside of $D$.
+By the properties of approximate identities (cf. \cite[Theorem 8.14]{Fo}), the last sequence converges strongly in $L^1(\Omega)$ (and thus is equi-integrable) since $x\mapsto J(x,\D u(x))\in L^1(\R^d)$ due to the trivial extension by $0$ outside of $\Omega$.
 We thus conclude the proof. \end{proof}